stackbit-projects/adorable-iron-87792/src/pages/posts/2024/one-to-one-question-bank.md

 From [The Art of the Awkward 1:1](https://medium.com/@mrabkin/the-art-of-the-awkward-1-1-f4e1dcbd1c5c) and the [follow up post](https://medium.com/@mrabkin/awkward-1-1s-the-art-of-getting-honest-feedback-2843078b2880).
 It’s never a bad thing to bring the harder questions to 1:1s, those things that are often not talked about, but may be important.

 * We never seem to talk about X.  Why is that?
 * What worries you most in our team?
-At Mews?
+At [Company]?
 * What is impacting trust between us at the moment?
 * How good is our relationship?
 What could we do to improve it?
 * What’s going on for you at the moment that makes you feel less engaged?